 Fail, which will cause creations and updates to error out if there is an error contacting the webhook.

-On GKE private clusters, you may see requests creating or updating Elastic resources take a long time to complete or timeout.
-If so, you will need to add a firewall rule allowing port 9443 from the API server so that it can contact the webhook.
-See the GKE documentation on adding rules and the Kubernetes issue for more detail.
+On GKE private clusters, requests for creating or updating Elastic resources might take a long time to complete or time out.
+In this case, you have to add a firewall rule allowing port 9443 from the API server so that it can contact the webhook.
+See the GKE documentation on adding rules and the Kubernetes issue for more details.

 Refer to Network policies for more information about network policies that might be preventing communication between the Kubernetes API server and the webhook server.

-If the validation webhook is preventing you from making changes due to the unknown fields validation like below, you can force the webhook to ignore it by removing the`kubectl.kubernetes.io/last-applied-configuration` annotation from your resource.
+If the validation webhook is preventing you from making changes due to the unknown fields validation like in the example below, you can force the webhook to ignore it by removing the`kubectl.kubernetes.io/last-applied-configuration` annotation from your resource.

 admission webhook "elastic-es-validation-v1.k8s.elastic.co" denied the request: Elasticsearch.elasticsearch.k8s.elastic.co "quickstart" is invalid: some-misspelled-field: Invalid value: "some-misspelled-field": some-misspelled-field field found in the kubectl.kubernetes.io/last-applied-configuration annotation is unknown